aperezhortal/cmap_builder/README.md

 ]
 ```
 where `color_i` represents the color immediately before the `xi` the data value.
-The optional `next_color_i` entry can be used to specify the color immediately after
-the `xi` the data value.
+The optional `next_color_i` entry can specify the color immediately after the `xi` data value.
 This allows creating color maps with sharp color transitions.
-Here, the `xi` values are not restricted to the [0,1] interval as in the matplotlib tools.
+Here, the `xi` values are not restricted to the [0,1] interval in the matplotlib tools.
 Instead, any data interval is supported for the `xi`.
 Hence, we can use the same units as the data we want to plot, making the definition of
 colormaps easier.

 #### Example